Exawind/nalu-wind/docs/source/verification/verification.rst

 The evaluation of the low-Mach Laplace (or diffusion operator) is of great interest to the core supported application space.
-Although the application space for Nalu is characterized by a highly turbulent flow, the usage of an approximate pressure projection scheme always makes the chosen Laplace form important.
+Although the application space for Nalu-Wind is characterized by a highly turbulent flow, the usage of an approximate pressure projection scheme always makes the chosen Laplace form important.
 Although the element-based scheme is expected to be accurate, it can be problematic on high aspect ratio